Introduction to the Veiled Chameleon

 A low nighttime temperature is normal and healthy for your Veiled Chameleon.
 But your chameleon will need to warm up in the morning to get a good start on the day.
 In the wild, chameleons look to the sun rise and bask until their body temperature is sufficient for optimal hunting, digestion, and general function.

-In captivity we give them this warm up through a basking bulb which is usually an incandescent bulb shining on their basking branch.
+In captivity, we give them this warm up through a basking bulb which is usually an incandescent bulb shining on their basking branch.

 We need to be careful when setting up this bulb as it is very easy to burn your chameleon.
 Chameleons do not seem to have a keen sense of when they are being burned.
 Veiled Chameleons, especially, are prone to this due to their high casque that is much closer to the light than their body.
 And this is the reason that we will be encouraging basking bulbs to be mounted above the cage instead of on the cage top.
 The closer to the bulb, the more difference in temperature can happen in an inch.
 The ideal scenario is to have a higher wattage bulb further away.
 This produces a wider, and “gentler” heated area that has no burn risk.

-For temperature we are looking for something in the mid to upper 80s.
+For temperature we are looking for something in the low to mid 80s.
 But the exact temperature is not that important.
 It is more important to set it up so you feel a warm and gentle heat on the back of your hand when you place it where the top of the head of your chameleon would be when he is basking.
 Your main purpose is to set up a safe temperature to start with and then you will adjust the bulb distance based on your chameleon’s behavior.
 If your chameleon shows the following behaviors, bring the bulb closer

 - huddling under the bulb for more than 30 minutes